shrikantkalar023/learning-React-Native/README.md

 7. Width, Height numbers in styles are in _DIPs (Density Independent Pixels)_.
 By expressing the size in DIPs, the size will be almost the same on different devices.

-8. **Dimensions API**: to get the width and height of the screen.
-Values don't get updated when the **screen rotates**.
-Use useWindowDimensions (instead of Dimensions API) hook to get the updated values.
+8. **useWindowDimensions**: to get the width and height of the screen.
+Values get auto updated when the **screen rotates**.
+Use **useDeviceOrientation** from react-native-community/hooks for orientation value (portrait or landscape).
+Need to set orientation to default in the app.json file to support orientation changes.

+9. We need to set **height: 100% on parent view** to make the child view take the correct height %.

+10. **Platform**: to check the platform. _Platform.OS_ returns ios, android, macos, windows, web.

+11. **StatusBar.currentHeight**: to get the height of the status bar.

+12. **SafeAreaView** only works on ios.
+Add padding = StatusBar.currentHeight on android.

+13. **flex**: to divide the space in the container. _flex: 1_ takes the entire space.
+Inside a container, if we have 2 children, and we set _flex: 1_ on both, they will take equal space.
+If we set _flex: 2_ on one and _flex: 1_ on the other, the first one will take 2/3 and the second one will take 1/3 of the space.